j0ellim/j0ellim.github.io/README.md

 Fans are quintessential in Singapore due to it being located on the equator and its high humidity.
 They are evermore important during the months of May to July, due to the existing gap between the northern and southern moonsoon which brings along rain and wind.
-Wouldn’t it be perfect to constant have you fan on at all times?
+Wouldn’t it be perfect to constant have your fan on at all times?
 However in reality, as we progress forward into sustainability and being green, we try our best to keep the fan off and only use it when necessary.
 It is a simple process that you can follow through:

 ##### You will require this few items: